 Opening the large toy chest, the Paladin saw seemingly hundreds of small wooden figures just like the ones currently in the model home.
 Each seemed to depict an adventurer of some type.
 Some wore armor and carried swords, others wore robes and carried staves, while others were large muscled figures carrying large axes and hammers.

 Each and every doll in the chest had a face painted on it, though.
-Looking over the dolls by the handful, each one showed an expression of pain and fear.
+Looking over the dolls by the handful, each one showed an expression of pain and absolute terror.